-WASTEWATER TREATMENT ENERGY CONSERVATION REPORT - SAMPLE RECOMMENDATION REPLACE MECHANICAL MIXERS WITH FINE BUBBLE AERATORS Recommended Action Replace mechanical mixers used for aeration with more energy efficient technology like fine bubble aerators.
-Background Aeration is one of the largest energy consuming process in wastewater treatment plants.
-At this facility, wastewater flows to the aeration basin after passing through the primary sedimentation tank.
-In the aeration basin, the wastewater is aerated using mechanical mixers at the surface of the tank (surface aerators) which introduce oxygen into the water.
-The treatment process involves breaking down complex substrate by using bacteria.
-In order for the bacteria to break down the substrate, a terminal electron acceptor is needed.
+Aeration is one of the largest energy consuming process in wastewater treatment plants.
+At the facility, wastewater flows to the aeration basin after passing through the primary sedimentation tank.
+In the aeration basin, the wastewater is aerated using mechanical mixers at the surface (surface aerators) which introduce oxygen into the water.
+The treatment process used at the facility involves breaking down complex substrate by bacteria.
+For the bacteria to break down the substrate, a terminal electron acceptor is needed.
 In this case, the electron acceptor is oxygen.
-Nitrate can also be used as a terminal electron acceptor decreasing the need for oxygen if an anoxic zone is present; however, this plant only has aerobic tanks.
-In the aeration tanks, nitrifying bacteria grow and convert ammonia to nitrate.
-This is an important process in wastewater treatment because ammonia in the effluent can deplete oxygen content of the effluent which enters rivers and lakes.
-It is recommended this plant switches to fine bubble air diffusers which are more efficient in terms of oxygen transfer and energy consumption than the current surface aerators.
-Anticipated Savings For the anticipated savings of this recommendation, the energy consumption of the mechanical surface aerators is calculated.
-The plant has four mechanical surface aerators, each 125 HP.
-It is assumed the load factor is 70% and the efficiency is 80%.
-The energy required (E_R) to provide aeration using surface aerators is
+Nitrate can also be used as a terminal electron acceptor decreasing the need for oxygen if an anoxic zone is present; however, the facility only has aerobic tanks.
+In those tanks, nitrifying bacteria grow and converts ammonia to nitrate.
+This is an important process in the wastewater treatment since ammonia in the effluent can deplete oxygen content of the effluent which enters rivers and lakes.
+To supply with enough oxygen, the facility has used mechanical surface aerators, but it is recommended they switch to fine bubble air diffusers which are more efficient in terms of oxygen transfer and energy consumption.